 Error

-Error: An action or inaction by an operational person that leads to deviations from organizational or the operational persones intentions or expectations.
+Error: An action or inaction by an operational person that leads to deviations from organizational or the operational persones intentions or expectations.

 In the context of an SMS, both the State and the product or service provider must understand and expect that humans will commit errors regardless of the level of technology used, the level of training, or the existence of regulations, processes and procedures.
 An important goal then is to set and maintain defences to reduce the likelihood of errors and, just as importantly, reduce the consequences of errors when they do occur.
 To effectively accomplish this task errors must be identified and reported and analyzed so that appropriate remedial action can be taken.
-Errors can be divided into the two following categories:
+Errors can be divided into the two following categories:a) Slips and lapses are failures in the execution of the intended action.
+Slips are actions that do not go as planned, while lapses are memory failures.
+For example, operating the flap lever instead of the (intended) gear lever is a slip.
+Forgetting a checklist item is a lapse.

 b) Mistakes are failures in the plan of action.
 Even if execution of the plan was correct, it would not be possible to achieve the intended outcome.